python/cpython/Doc/library/stdtypes.rst

       b'example'

-.. method:: bytes.translate(table[, deletechars])
+.. method:: bytes.translate(table[, delete])

-   Return a copy of the bytes object where all bytes occurring in the optional argument *deletechars* are removed, and the remaining bytes have been mapped through the given translation table, which must be a bytes object of length 256.
+   Return a copy of the bytes object where all bytes occurring in the optional argument *delete* are removed, and the remaining bytes have been mapped through the given translation table, which must be a bytes object of length 256.